INDIANAPOLIS -- Helio Castroneves ended Saturday's Indianapolis 500 Pole Day "Shootout" with his very first shot.

 Now that would truly be "Big."

 With that kind of starting spot, don't be surprised if Castroneves joins A.J.
-Foyt,
+Foyt, Al Unser and Rick Mears as the only four-time winners of the world's biggest race.

 "I've never been bad here before," Patrick said.
 "I've never been outside the top ten on a finish or qualifying so, um, it's not my fault.
 The car is not good."